Linguists Discover Previously Unidentified Language In Malaysia

 "It's always been quite a small language ... because the groups have been small and quite mobile," Yager says.
 "Children still learn the language, which is really great for the future prognosis of the language."

 This is not the first time in recent history that a new language has been identified.
-In 2013, researchers at the University of Hawai'i announced they had identified an indigenous sign language, dating back to the 1800s, that is separate from American Sign Language.
+In 2013, researchers at the University of Hawai'i announced that they had identified an indigenous sign language, dating back to the 1800s, that is separate from American Sign Language.

 And as NPR has reported, researchers in India discovered a previously undocumented language in 2008.

-Those linguists, like the Swedish researchers who recognized Jedek, were doing research into other languages in the region when they found a different language, now called Koro:
+Those linguists, like the Swedish researchers who recognized Jedek, were doing research into other languages in the region when they found the language now called Koro:

 "'It hadn't previously been noticed in the Indian census or in any study of the languages of India,' [linguist K. David] Harrison tells NPR's Mary Louise Kelly.
 'It wasn't listed in any listing of the world's languages.
 It had basically been completely unnoticed by outsiders and by scientists.' ...